WanjiruNjunge/balancer/README.md

 - *Check Docker Status:*
 Ensure Docker is running by checking the status in the Docker Desktop dashboard or by running ```docker info``` in your terminal.

-Or within your IDE terminal, if that's what you're using
+Or within your IDE terminal, if that's what you're using.

 ![running_engine](https://github.com/user-attachments/assets/0d034263-9e17-4bf0-b6ce-ae59740d6baa)